(See also the Centers for Disease Control and Prevention’s Emergency Preparedness regarding anthrax.)

 Corticosteroids may be useful for meningitis and severe mediastinal edema but have not been evaluated adequately.

-Raxibacumab and obiltoxaximab are monoclonal antibodies that bind to the protective antigen protein and can be used in combination with antibiotics to treat inhalation anthrax.
+Raxibacumab, obiltoxaximab, and Valortim® (MDX-1303) are monoclonal antibodies that bind to the protective antigen protein and can be used in combination with antibiotics to treat inhalation anthrax.
 Both monoclonal antibodies have shown efficacy in animal models of inhalation anthrax, particularly when given early.

 IV anthrax human immune globulin also can be used in combination with antibiotics to treat inhalation anthrax.